TOBAR NA GAEDHILGE 1.13

 Screenshot of Gaelic sentences with translations

-When a sentence is shown in several languages, the choice of display mode between plain (Lom); including mark-up (Marcáilte); as a list of the word-forms by which it is indexed (Innéacsáilte); or plain and uncorrected exactly as printed (Foillsighte) applies only to the language of the index used.
+When a sentence is shown in several languages, the choice of display between plain (Lom); including mark-up (Marcáilte); as a list of the tokens by which it is indexed (Innéacsáilte); or plain and uncorrected exactly as printed (Foillsighte) applies only to the language of the index used.
 In other languages the sentence is shown plain.

 • What Gaelic texts can be searched

 Gaelic is found in several slightly different forms, and the texts are organized into collections to reflect this and to keep each collection fairly homogeneous in language.
-The five collections supplied are (as of 2021/05/11):
+The five collections supplied are (as of 2023/10/04):

 • Ulaidh (Ulster) Index: Gaedhilg.
-17 authors; 73 books; 56,604 word-forms; 5,004,177 word-tokens
+17 authors; 74 books; 57,012 forms; 5,132,477 tokens

 • Connachta Index: Gaedhilge.
-8 authors; 10 books; 22,983 word-forms; 406,315 word-tokens
+8 authors; 10 books; 22,982 forms; 406,316 tokens

 • Mumhain (Munster) Index: Gaolainn.
-6 authors; 6 books; 13,375 word-forms; 226,404 word-tokens
+6 authors; 6 books; 13,375 forms; 226,404 tokens

 • Alba (Scotland) Index: Gàidhlig.
-4 authors; 5 books; 8,024 word-forms; 115,996 word-tokens
+4 authors; 5 books; 8,021 forms; 115,996 tokens

 • Oirthear (Eastern) Index: Gaodhlag.
-2 regions; 3 books; 8,699 word-forms; 104,843 word-tokens
+2 regions; 3 books; 8,700 forms; 104,842 tokens

 At the present stage of development, the Ulaidh collection is much larger than any of the others.